Twin Crater

 Photo: Alan Light, CC BY 2.0.

-The Chapel of the Snows is a non-denominational Christian church located at the United States' McMurdo Station on Ross Island, Antarctica, and is one of eight churches on Antarctica.
+The Chapel of the Snows is a non-denominational Christian church at the United States' McMurdo Station on Ross Island, Antarctica.
+Initially built from scrap material in 1956, it burned down in 1978 and was rebuilt in 1989.

 Places in the Area